rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 }
 {% endhighlight %}

-After this code is deployed to the Sitecore instance, it is easy to determine that the code used in the *CustomIEnumerableMapper* class is being executed:
+Once the code is deployed to a Sitecore instance, we can quickly show that the custom mapper implemented in the *CustomIEnumerableMapper* class is being executed:

 <img class="img-responsive center-block" src="/_assets/150712/sitecorelog.png" alt="Sitecore Log">